-By Michael Lisin, Bob Vogt, Simon Burke, Plaster Group BI Practice Our Business Intelligence Practice made a couple predictions for 2014’s Business Intelligence trends after looking at this year’s BI trend thus far:
+By Michael Lisin, Bob Vogt, Simon Burke, Plaster Group Data & Analytics Team Our Data & Analytics Consultants made a couple predictions for 2014’s Business Intelligence trends after looking at this year’s BI trend thus far:

 Plaster Group is looking forward to sponsoring and attending another TDWI Northwest event next week.
 The Database Warehousing Institute’s Seattle Chapter aims to enable those in BI and DW-related fields to gather together, grow a strong network of peers, and share best practice and technical advice.